Equinor: Investments and developments after 2009

 In November 2011, a Statoil consultant and two others were tried for having received 7 million Norwegian kroner, in exchange for contracts and payments totaling "several tenfold" of millions of Norwegian kroner.

 In June 2013, Statoil announced a funded joint venture with Petrofrontier Corp. in Australia.
 Petrofrontier's Georgina Basin shale oil and gas bearing structures consistent with other producing areas in Australia and North America.

 In 2016, Statoil licensed 66% of the Carcará field in the Santos basin from Petrobras for $2.5 billion.

 In October 2014, Statoil sold its 15.5% stake in the Shah Deniz gas field in Azerbaijan to Petronas for a fee of $2.25 billion.

 Since 1 October 2014, Statoil also supplies natural gas to Ukraine's Naftogaz.

 In 2016, Statoil acquired a $3 million share of a US wind turbine leasing company.
 Statoil expects oil demand to peak in the 2020s, and continually decline thereafter due to electric transportation.

 Despite finding no oil at its large exploration prospect in the Arctic in 2017, Statoil announced in October 2017 that the company would not give up exploring the Arctic.

 In October 2017, Statoil commissioned the 30-MW Hywind Scotland floating wind farm 18 mi off Peterhead, Scotland.
 Equinor was contracted to build a wind tower assembly farm in New York City that same year.

 In March 2018, Statoil acquired a 50% stake in the Polish Bałtyk Środkowy III and Bałtyk Środkowy II (Middle Baltic II/III) offshore wind farms.

+In February 2024, Equinor and Deepak Fertilizers and Petrochemicals Corporation limited (DFPCL) entered into a 15-year agreement to supply natural gas liquids annually from 2026.
+The annual supply will be up to 0.65 million tons of gas.